Annihilationism: Old Testament

-Proponents of annihilationism agree that the Bible teaches that the wicked are punished eternally, but they believe that punishment is complete destruction for eternity as opposed to eternal life in torment.
+Proponents of annihilationism believe that the Bible teaches that the wicked are punished eternally; they believe that punishment is complete destruction for eternity.
 Appealed to here are references to an "unquenchable fire" and "undying worm" in the Old Testament (Isaiah 66:24; cf. 2 Kings 22:17; Isaiah 17:2–7; 51:8; Jeremiah 4:4; 7:20; 21:12; Ezekiel 20:47–48; Malachi 4:1-3), which refer to the finality of judgement (and not its duration).
-Similarly, the New Testament teaches that the wicked will justly suffer for their sins, but the result will be their destruction (cf. Luke 16:19–31; Romans 2:8; 2 Thessalonians 1:9).
+Similarly, the New Testament teaches that the wicked will be punished with destruction for their sins (cf. Matthew 10:28; Acts 3:23; Philippians 3:19; 1 Thessalonians 5:3; 2 Thessalonians 1:9; 2 Peter 2:6; 2 Peter 3:7; Jude 1:7).

 Church Fathers and later

 Christian writers from Tertullian to Luther have held to traditional notions of Hell.
 However, the annihilationist position is not without some historical precedent.
 Early forms of annihilationism or conditional immortality are claimed to be found in the writings of Ignatius of Antioch (d.
 108/140), Justin Martyr (d.
 165), and Irenaeus (d.
 202), among others.
 However, the teachings of Arnobius (d.
 330) are often interpreted as the first to defend annihilationism explicitly.
 One quote, in particular, stands out in Arnobius' second book Against the Heathen:

 Your interests are in jeopardy,—the salvation, I mean, of your souls; and unless you give yourselves to seek to know the Supreme God, a cruel death awaits you when freed from the bonds of body, not bringing sudden annihilation, but destroying by the bitterness of its grievous and long-protracted punishment.

 Dr. Graham Keith of Scotland, in his article "Patristic Views on Hell", notes the following: "Indeed, a century or so after Constantine [i.e. the 4th–5th centuries] we have a surprising amount of evidence indicating widespread denial of eternal punishment within the church."

-Eternal Hell/torment has been "the semiofficial position of the church since approximately the sixth century", according to Pinnock.
+Eternal torment has been "the semiofficial position of the church since approximately the sixth century", according to Pinnock.

 Additionally, at least one of John Wesley's recorded sermons is often reluctantly understood as implying annihilationism.
 Contrarily, the denominations of Methodism which arose through his influence typically do not agree with annihilationism.

+An example of a more modern annihilationist is Kirk Cameron.

 Roman Catholicism

-Much as certain Church Fathers and Catholic theologians have advocated qualified forms of universalism, some Catholic theologians have advocated qualified forms of annihilationism as being in line with Catholic teaching.
-Concerning the typical doctrinal presentation of Hell, the Catechism of the Catholic Church, 2nd Edition, states:
+As much as certain Church Fathers and Catholic theologians have advocated qualified forms of universalism, some Catholic theologians have advocated qualified forms of annihilationism as being in line with Catholic teaching.

-1035 The teaching of the Church affirms the existence of hell and its eternity.
-Immediately after death, the souls of those who die in a state of mortal sin descend into Hell, where they suffer the punishments of hell, "eternal fire".
-The chief punishment of hell is eternal separation from God, in whom alone man can possess the life and happiness for which he was created and for which he longs.